 \subsection{System Overview}

-The proposed CNN accelerator is implemented on the Xilinx ZCU106 platform.
-All input feature maps, weights, and biases are pre-loaded into on-chip RAM before execution, and the computed outputs are written back to the same memory.
-To favor edge deployment and design flexibility, all buffers are implemented using Slice RAM rather than dedicated BRAM.
-The accelerator design workflow consists of two stages: (1) model formulation with hardware-oriented optimization, and (2) deployment on the FPGA.
-The CNN model is first expressed using the two OBC schemes (A and B), which define the GEMM decomposition strategy, and is then mapped to hardware-optimized architectures.

-An overview of the complete system for the proposed CNN accelerator is shown in Fig.~\ref{fig3a}.
-The architecture includes the OBC-GEMM compute core, on-chip memory blocks ($\theta$RAM, xRAM, $\beta$RAM, YRAM), their associated buffers ($\theta$BUF, xBUF, $\beta$BUF), an \textit{im2col} address generator, and a centralized control unit.
+{The OBC-GEMM core, incorporating Scheme A and Scheme B, is first mapped onto hardware-optimized architectures.
+Subsequently, CNN models such as LeNet-5 and All-CNN-C are employed as representative case studies to evaluate computational efficiency across diverse CNN topologies.} An overview of the proposed CNN accelerator is shown in Fig.~\ref{fig3a}.
+The architecture includes the OBC-GEMM compute core, on-chip memory blocks ($\theta$RAM, xRAM, $\beta$RAM, YRAM) with their buffers ($\theta$BUF, xBUF, $\beta$BUF), an \textit{im2col} address generator, and a centralized control unit.
 A finite state machine (FSM) coordinates the control unit and address generator to manage dataflow, computation, and state transitions.
-The OBC-GEMM core, built upon efficient hardware LUT-based IPC techniques, is embedded into the CNN accelerator.
-At the start of each layer, a configuration word is loaded into the registers.
-This word encodes the kernel dimensions ($C \times K \times L$), stride ($S$, where $S=1$ denotes normal convolution and $S=2$ denotes downsampling convolution), padding type/amount ($P$, with $P=0$ indicating no padding and $P=1$ indicating one-sided zero padding), input/output channel counts ($C$/$N$), and bit-width ($B_1$ or $B_2$).
-A cycle counter then drives the im2col address generator, which dynamically computes read addresses while injecting zeros when padding is required.
-The corresponding inputs are fetched from on-chip RAM and streamed into the OBC-GEMM engine.
-In parallel, the next data chunk can be prefetched via ping–pong buffers to maximize utilization.
-After computation, partial or final sums are written back to RAM at addresses produced by the same generator, ensuring correct spatial alignment.
-This process repeats for all layer blocks, forming a fully streamed pipeline with no additional stalls.
+The OBC-GEMM core, based on hardware-LUT architectures, is embedded into the accelerator.

+At the start of each layer, a configuration word is loaded, encoding kernel dimensions ($C \times K \times L$), stride ($S$, with $S=1$ for normal and $S=2$ for downsampling), padding type/amount ($P$, with $P=0$ for no padding and $P=1$ for one-sided zero padding), input/output channels ($C$/$N$), and bit-width ($B_1$ or $B_2$).
+A cycle counter drives the \textit{im2col} address generator, computing read addresses dynamically and injecting zeros for padding.
+Inputs are fetched from RAM and streamed into the OBC-GEMM engine, while the next chunk is prefetched via ping–pong buffers.
+Partial or final sums are written back to RAM at the generated addresses, ensuring correct spatial alignment.
+This repeats for all layers, forming a fully streamed, stall-free pipeline.